 ALICE IN UNO LAND

 My Dad is a stickler for details, to say the least.
 It's never a surprise that the game begins with him pulling out and reviewing the rules.
 Then he pronounces that the scoring is too complex and that he knows a better way.
-Rather than giving the winner of each hand the total points still held in the hands of the losers of that round, he decides to just tally each individual's points and play to 500 that way.

 You might think this would make the game last longer, but keep in mind that if we are ever to START to play this game, we have to keep Duke and my mom interested.
 They are our two reluctant players.
 Mom just wants to enjoy the company and Duke doesn't really see much point in board or card games, but he's a good sport and competitive.
 So, at this critical juncture, debating how to keep score with Dad would be unwise and ensure that the game ended before it began.